 I'm here, I'm glad to be here," Nelson said.
 "I'm lucky to be here."

 Nelson has been outspoken about the positive impact of marijuana on his life.
-Earlier this year, he told Rolling Stone that weed saved his life.
+In 2019, he told Rolling Stone that weed saved his life.

 "I wouldn't be alive.
 It saved my life, really.
 I wouldn't have lived 85 years if I'd have kept drinking and smoking like I was when I was 30, 40 years old," Nelson said.
 "I think that weed kept me from wanting to kill people.
 And probably kept a lot of people from wanting to kill me, too -- out there drunk, running around."